 Nepal’s information technology is still in its nascent stage, even though the country has made great strides in the last few decades, especially with the increased penetration of mobile and internet.
-So you will have easy access to communicate with your families and friends to home via mobile phone and email internet.
+So you will have easy access to communicate with your families and friends at home via mobile phone and email internet.

 Will my phone work?
 Can I buy a SIM card upon arrival in Nepal?

 Mobile phones are now widely used almost everywhere.
-You can bring your mobile phones from home and use in Nepal.
+You can bring your mobile phones from home and use them in Nepal.
 The mobile set should be unlocked.
-You can buy Nepali SIM card.
+You can buy a Nepali SIM card.
 Mainly two of the Nepal Telecom and NCell companies telephone service are available.
 The reliability of phone signals will vary of course in Nepal, don’t worry we will be happy to give advice regarding which company networks work best on project location.
-It costs 2$ with few minutes talk time and data service.
-You need to have a copy of passport size photo and a Xerox copy of your passport.
+It costs 2$ with a few minute’s talk time and data service.
+You need to have a copy of a passport size photo and a Xerox copy of your passport.